open-turo/token-text-view/README.md

 ### Create tokenized text

-TokenTextView can tokenize existing templated text.
-Setting `tokens` will initiate tokenization.`tokenOpen` and `tokenClose` must correspond to the identifiers in the templated text.
+TokenTextView can render existing templated text.
+Setting `tokens` will initiate rendering.`tokenOpen` and `tokenClose` must correspond to the identifiers in the templated text.

 ```
 tokenTextView.text = "Hey {{GUEST_NAME}}!\nThanks for booking our {{VEHICLE_NAME}}.
 Feel free to contact us at {{HOST_PHONE_NUMBER}} if you have any questions.\nBest\n{{HOST_FIRST_NAME}}"